Earned Value Management Example & Tutorial

 If the actual cost is less than the planned cost, can we say that the project’s cost performance is well ? or are we ahead of schedule?

 The planned and the actual curve comparison is not enough to understand how the project is going.
-This article first reviews the term “Earned Value Management” and formulas.
-Then, demonstrates the Earned Value calculations by using an example.
+Let’s go deeper into the topic and analyze “Earned Value Management” and formulas first, then, make the Earned Value calculations by using an example.

 The Concept of Earned Value Management (EVM)

-Common project management methods use the actual vs. planned model to monitor how the project is successfull form a budgeting viewpoint.
-But this kind of traditional methods do not keep in mind the value of the work performed in a given period.
-Earned Value Management (EVM) is a project management technique for both measuring the project performance and progress.
+Common project management methods use the actual vs. planned model to monitor how the project is successful from a budgeting viewpoint.
+But these kinds of traditional methods do not keep in mind the value of the work performed in a given period.
+Earned Value Management (EVM) is a project management technique for measuring project performance and progress.

 While using the actual vs. planned model, only the under or overspending can be reported.
 It does not show your progress performance.
 For instance, while being ahead of the plan and making enormous progress, overspending could be seen and as a result, the project will finish earlier.

 However, if there is no method for understanding the value of work performed, you have no chance to report what the main reasons for the overspend are.
 Project percent complete values can be monitored from the work schedule but it is not easy to link this percent complete value with actual cost and budget.

 For better understanding, let’s analyze a sample project in terms of actual vs. planned and use earned value to understand what are the benefits of this method.